christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 Another key aspect for the ToM task is spatial processing.
-Feature 12441 likely tracks the positions of the cat, box, and basket, while feature 346 seems to process how subjects and objects move around the room.
+Similar to residual stream feature 81, feature 12441 likely tracks the positions of the cat, box, and basket, while feature 14364 seems to process how subjects and objects move around the room.

-What’s pretty clear from this is that the MLP features show a high degree of specialization.
+What’s pretty clear from this is that the residual stream and MLP features in layer 22 show a high degree of specialization.
 ToM-related features are distributed across multiple distinct MLPs, suggesting the model doesn’t rely on a single "ToM module".
 Instead, it integrates various aspects of *reasoning* to achieve ToM understanding.

-The features range from low-level tasks (like tracking object positions) to high-level abstractions (like representing uncertainty and beliefs), showing a hierarchical approach to processing the ToM scenario.
-The model also seems to maintain parallel representations of the actual state of the world and the characters' beliefs about it, which is key for solid processing of ToM tasks.

-Gemma seems to have developed specialized concepts for belief representation, spatial awareness, temporal sequencing, and handling contradictory information—all of which also emerge in the MLP layers, supplementing what we see in attention heads.
+The features range from low-level tasks (like tracking object positions) to high-level abstractions (like representing uncertainty and beliefs), showing a lot of nuance.
+Gemma seems to have developed specialized concepts for belief representation, spatial awareness, temporal sequencing, and handling contradictory information—supplementing what we see in attention heads.
 It really speaks to the power of gradient descent; it’s finding solutions and representations way beyond what we’d initially predict.

 <br>